SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: Introduction

-First, a variant of \mechanism{} spies on \emph{relative temperature changes} that requires no prior physical access to or knowledge of the victim DRAM module.
-Although two DRAM modules of the same model and manufacturing date may have different \gls{ber} for a given temperature (i.e., we can not infer absolute temperature changes), we observe that the correlation between \gls{ber} and temperature is very similar for the two DRAM modules.
-We use this observation to spy on relative temperature changes.
-Since the attacker has no prior information about the victim DRAM module, the attacker must reverse engineer the victim DRAM module using remote RowHammer-based techniques~\cite{lipp2018nethammer,tatar2018throwhammer}.
-To estimate the temperature of the victim DRAM module, we propose to build a polynomial regression model using a DRAM module (to which the attacker has physical access and can control the operating temperature) that is exactly the same model as the victim DRAM module.
+The first variant of \mechanism{} can identify \emph{relative temperature changes}\minesh{, and it does not require prior physical access to or knowledge about the victim DRAM module}. \minesh{We observe that the correlation between \gls{ber} and temperature follows a similar trend in different DRAM modules of the same model and manufacturing date.} We use this observation to spy on relative temperature changes. \minesh{The key idea is to infer the model and manufacturing date of the victim DRAM module, and use a module with the same characteristics \minesh{(to which the attacker has physical access and can control the operating temperature of)} to infer the correlation between \gls{ber} and temperature of the victim DRAM module}.
+Since the attacker has \emph{no} prior information about the victim DRAM module, the attacker must reverse engineer the victim DRAM module using remote RowHammer-based techniques~\cite{lipp2018nethammer,tatar2018throwhammer}.
+To estimate the temperature of the victim DRAM module, we propose to build a polynomial regression model using a DRAM module \minesh{that has similar characteristics} as the victim DRAM module.

-Second, a variant of \mechanism{} to spy on \emph{absolute temperatures} that requires to characterize the victim DRAM module before the attack.
-The key idea is to build an accurate polynomial regression model using the victim DRAM module that will be used to infer the temperature of the victim DRAM module with high accuracy.
+The second variant of \mechanism{} spies on \emph{absolute temperatures}, which requires characterizing the victim DRAM module before the attack.
+The key idea is to build an accurate polynomial regression model using the characterization data of the victim DRAM module.
+This model is then used in the attack to \agy{accurately} infer the \agy{victim DRAM module's} temperature.

-Monitoring the \gls{ber} of a DRAM module reliably requires the attacker to hammer a large region of memory.
-To reduce the cost of the attack, we propose a \mechanism{} optimization that spies on temperature by monitoring the DRAM cells that manifest bit flips only at one specific temperature point, called \emph{canary cells}.
-We identify canary cells in the enrollment process, where cells that flip at more than one temperature point are removed from the canary cells.
-After the enrollment phase, an attacker can estimate the temperature of the victim DRAM by monitoring only a few selected canary cells, thus reducing the number of memory accesses required to perform the attack.
+Reliably monitoring the \gls{ber} of a DRAM module requires the attacker to hammer a large region of memory, which might increase the complexity of the attack.
+To reduce the \minesh{number of DRAM accesses to the victim DRAM module}, we propose \minesh{a \mechanism{}} optimization that leverages the observation that some DRAM cells \agy{experience bitflips} only at one particular temperature. \minesh{We call these cells \emph{canary cells}}.\footnote{In all possible temperature points within a temperature range (given a particular temperature resolution), a canary cell \agy{experiences a bitflip} at one and only one temperature point.}

+The enrollment phase identifies the canary cells of the DRAM module.
+In this process, the cells that flip at only one temperature are added to the canary cell set.
+After the enrollment phase, an attacker can estimate the temperature of the victim DRAM by monitoring only a few selected canary cells, which reduces the number of memory accesses required to perform the attack.